Skip to main content

 How does the World Risk Poll data enable this project?
 What can you do with it that you couldn’t otherwise?

 The World Risk Poll data enables DRR4Africa to map out which cities have reported the highest levels of vulnerability to climate-induced hazards, and will inform the city selection.
 This localised data will also be used to consolidate each city’s assessment of existing risks, as well as develop the solutions packages.
 As disaster risk data is not always available in African cities, it is important to use different sources of information, such as the World Risk Poll, together with participatory workshops, satellite data, climate modelling, and interviews with municipal staff and civil society representatives.
+The World Risk Poll has the potential to enhance the quality of data for city-level disaster risk planning.

 Who do you want to talk to, to enhance the impact of this project?